 There are different kinds of loft insulation available depending on your home.
 You can also choose to install it yourself to save a little extra.

-As with wall insulation, you may be able to help pay for your loft insulation through schemes such as ECO or the Green Deal.
+As with wall insulation, you may be able to help pay for your loft insulation through schemes such as ECO.

 Even in cloudy Britain, you’ll be surprised how much you could save with solar panels.